After you create a PowerMetric, the discovery process begins! If you haven't created one yet, go here to learn how.

 - Filters - Filter your data by selecting the members to include for each dimension.
 For example, if the dimension is "City", you might choose to filter on "Kingston" and "Ottawa", to see data for those specific cities.
 See the example below.
 If your PowerMetric includes a lot of members, you can use the Search feature to quickly find them.

-Configuration options in the Explore View window
+Explore View window options

 The following option displays above the PowerMetric in its Explore View window: